longhorn/longhorn/docs/expansion.md

 # Volume Expansion

 ## Overview
-- Longhorn supports both ONLINE and OFFLINE volume expansion.
+- Longhorn supports OFFLINE volume expansion only.
 - Longhorn will expand frontend (e.g. block device) then expand filesystem.

 ## Prerequisite:
-Longhorn version v0.8.0 or higher.
+1. Longhorn version v0.8.0 or higher.
+2. The volume to be expanded is state `detached`.

 ## Expand a Longhorn volume
 There are two ways to expand a Longhorn volume: